Times-0/Timeline/README.md

 Visit the official test server, where you can see, test and try all features of current version of Timeline, in real time: https://timeline.valid22.pw

 # Contribution
 Timeline is a free, open-source project.
-You can always support this by funding through [PayPal](https://www.paypal.me/valid22).

 # Requirements
 * Software: